andreasRu/Lucee-Tricks-And-Cheats/README.md

 ### Conclusion

 This CFScript version of the car and engine example demonstrates how to implement Dependency Injection using WireBox in ColdFusion.
-The structure remains similar to the previous CFML tag example, but it utilizes CFScript syntax for a more programmatic approach.
 This allows for clear and concise definitions of components while still leveraging WireBox's powerful DI capabilities.

 ==============================================================================================================================================================================================================